nats-io/jparse/README.md

 J Parse is another JSON Parser similar to Boon, Jackson or GSON.

+# Why JParse

+JParse is the most efficient JSON parser for the JVM yet - it uses an index overlay to deliver lightning-fast parsing speeds.

+The JParse parser is designed to revolutionize the way developers process and analyze JSON data, by providing a smarter, more efficient approach to JSON parsing.

+So, what is an index overlay, and why is it such a game-changer?
+Put simply, an index overlay is a mechanism that allows our JSON parser to access and analyze data in real-time as it is being parsed (before it Is completely parsed and deserialized).
+This means that instead of having to wait until the entire JSON document is parsed before analyzing it, our parser can extract and analyze specific pieces of data that you want.

+This dramatically speeds up the parsing process and reduces the amount of memory required to parse large JSON documents.
+It can also speed up mapping JSON objects and arrays to Java objects.
+It for sure speeds up the process by avoiding tons of buffer copies.
+This is especially the case if you only want a portion of the JSON payload and want to use the built-in JSONPath support.

+But that's not all - with our JSON parser you can easily implement advanced features, such as support for incremental parsing, in-memory compression, and automatic schema generation.
+The index overlay feature is a boon and makes our parser the most efficient, flexible, and developer-friendly JSON parser available today.

+Whether you're processing massive data sets, building complex data pipelines, or simply looking for a faster, more efficient way to parse JSON data, our index overlay JSON parser is the ideal solution.
+Try it today and experience the power of real-time JSON parsing for yourself!

+## What is an Index overlay parser

+An index overlay parser is a type of parser used for processing structured data, particularly JSON data.
+Unlike traditional parsers that typically parse the entire data document before returning the results, an index overlay parser uses a mechanism that allows for real-time access and analysis of data as it is being parsed.

+Specifically, an index overlay parser creates an index or a mapping of the data elements in the JSON document during the parsing process.
+This index allows the parser to quickly access and retrieve specific data elements in the document as needed, without having to re-parse the entire document again.
+This dramatically speed up the parsing process, especially for large or complex JSON documents, and can also reduce the memory requirements for parsing.

+For example, suppose you have a large JSON document that contains multiple nested objects, and you need to extract only a specific piece of data from it.
+With a traditional parser, you would have to parse the entire document, and then traverse the entire object hierarchy to find the data you need.
+With an index overlay parser, however, the parser can access the specific data element directly using the index it has created during parsing, significantly reducing the time and memory required to process the document.

+In summary, an index overlay parser offers a more efficient and faster way to process JSON data, by creating an index of the data elements during parsing, and allowing for real-time access and analysis of data as it is being parsed.

 ## Why not just update Boon?
 I am one of the original authors of Boon, which was a utility library that became a JSON parser.